Context in Chloé Fall/Winter 2026

 - Tiered skirts worn under oversized coats

-This pairing prevents the collection from drifting into purely nostalgic territory.
+This pairing keeps the collection from drifting into nostalgia.

-Historically, bohemian fashion has often leaned toward softness and escapism.
-By contrast, Kamali introduces a pragmatic balance.
+Bohemian fashion has historically leaned toward softness and escapism.
+Kamali introduces a pragmatic balance instead.
 The romantic garments remain, but they coexist with elements associated with urban mobility and independence.

-In this sense, the silhouette strategy quietly reinforces a broader narrative: the Chloé woman is romantic, but she is not fragile.
+The silhouette strategy defines a broader narrative: the Chloé woman is romantic, but she is not fragile.

 Material choices reinforce the tension between delicacy and structure.